clanderso10/infoganJL/README.md

 # infoganJL
-InfoGAN implementation in Julia with flexible nn architectures for generator and descriminator
+InfoGAN implementation in Julia with flexible nn architectures for generator, descriminator, and auxiliary network